Nederlander Theatre: 1920s and 1930s

 In February 1927, the Shubert brothers bought the National Theatre from the Sanjor Corporation, which had owned the theater for eight years.
 Later that year, Willard staged a short-lived play, Fog, at the theater.
 This was followed in September 1927 by Bayard Veiller's melodrama The Trial of Mary Dugan, which ran at the National for nearly a year before relocating.
 Subsequently, the Martin Flavin play The Criminal Code opened at the National in 1929 and lasted for 174 performances.
 A troupe led by Chinese actor Mei Lanfang briefly performed at the theater in early 1930, followed later that year by the play Grand Hotel (based on Vicki Baum's book Grand Hotel), which ran for 459 performances.

 At the onset of the Great Depression, many Broadway theaters were impacted by declining attendance, and the theater largely hosted flops in 1932 and 1933.
 Alfred E. Aarons and Harry J. Sommers leased the National for a year beginning in August 1933, and they renovated the National's auditorium the next month.
 Meanwhile, the Dry Dock Savings Bank took over the theater that September as a result of a foreclosure auction.
 By then, the National was in danger of being demolished because of a sharp increase in real-estate values.
 The theater hosted Sean O'Casey's play Within the Gates in 1934.
-Subsequently, Guthrie McClintic's production of the drama Ethan Frome was presented there in January 1936, as well as Noel Coward's anthology of plays Tonight at 8:30 that November.
+Subsequently, Guthrie McClintic's production of the drama Ethan Frome was presented there in January 1936, as well as Noël Coward's anthology of plays Tonight at 8:30 that November.
 The Mercury Theatre company, led by John Houseman and Orson Welles, performed revivals of the plays Julius Caesar and The Shoemaker's Holiday at the National in 1937 and 1938.
 The Lillian Hellman drama The Little Foxes, starring Tallulah Bankhead, then opened in February 1939 and lasted for 410 performances.